 The Group classifies loans that are 91 or more days late as credit impaired or defaulted for which lifetime expected loss is taken as an impairment charge.
-The treatment of defaulted loans is the same as the Group's policy before adoption of IFRS 9 which was disclosed in the last annual consolidated financial statements.
+The treatment of defaulted loans is the same as the Group's policy before adoption of IFRS 9 on 1 April 2018.